Course Workload Expectations

-All course offerings are taught at the graduate level and follow an accelerated pace.
-You should keep this in mind when making your course selection to ensure you are allowing enough time for each class requirement.
+With the exception of the Health and Retirement Study Workshops, all Summer Institute course are taught at the graduate level at an accelerated pace.
+You should keep this in mind when making selecting courses to ensure you are allowing enough time to meet each class requirement.

 Choosing the Right Courses

 Participants new to survey research or with little statistical background find Introduction to Survey Methodology an appropriate course to begin with in their studies.
-This is the most basic starter course the Summer Institute offers.
+The Summer Institute courses are offered for the general topics of Data Collection Methods and Study Design, Instrument Design, Sampling, Data Analysis and Research Data Series.

 - Introduction to Qualitative Research Methods: introduces qualitative research and core data collection methods.